Storms rip through area, knocking out power and causing damage (updated)

 Severe storms brought down trees and power lines and damaged property throughout the region on Friday evening.

-Wilton and southern Washington County were among the areas hardest hit, but there were reports of damage throughout the area.
+Wilton and southern Washington County were among the areas hardest hit, but there were reports of damage from several towns and villages.

-As of 9 p.m., 32,746 customers in Saratoga County were without power and 4,234 were powerless in Washington County.
-Crews were out working and hoping to restore power by late Friday night.
+As of 11 p.m., 23,294 customers without power in Saratoga County and 3,834 were powerless in Washington County.
+Crews were out working and estimated restoration is 11 a.m. on Saturday.

 A possible tornado was spotted in Saratoga Springs in the area of the Market 32 on Route 50.

-There were several fire calls in the Salem area.
-Salem town supervisor Evera Sue Clary said there were lots of trees and power lines down and some telephone poles snapped.
+Firefighters were busy with several calls in Salem.
+Town Supervisor Evera Sue Clary said there were lots of trees and power lines down and some telephone poles snapped.
 A barn collapsed, but she was not aware of any injuries from the storm.
 Many roads were closed.

 “It’s all over the town,” Clary said.
 “It’s not just in one area.”

-Jackson town supervisor Jay B. Skellie said trees and lines were down throughout the area.
-He said a swing set at his son's house was blown across the yard as the storm system blew through the area.
+Jackson Town Supervisor Jay B. Skellie said trees and lines were down throughout the area.
+He said a swing set at his son’s house was blown across the yard as the storm system rumbled through.

 “You could see it coming,” Skellie said.
 “When it hit, everything was flying everywhere.”